 OAKLAND, Calif.
 (AP) Matthew Stafford and Detroit's passing game looked in midseason form even with star Calvin Johnson on the sideline watching.

-Stafford threw touchdown passes on his first two drives of the game for Detroit before Matt McGloin threw a 19-yard TD pass to Brice Butler with 6 seconds to go to give the Oakland Raiders a 27-26 win over the Lions in an exhibition game Friday night.
+Stafford threw touchdown passes on his first two drives of the game for Detroit before Matt McGloin tossed a 19-yard TD pass to Brice Butler with 6 seconds to go to give the Oakland Raiders a 27-26 win over the Lions in a preseason game Friday night.

 The Lions' first-team offense looked sharp even with Johnson held out of his second straight preseason game.